openforcefield/openff-interchange/docs/using/output.md

 Note that the MDP file generated is configured for a single-point energy calculation and must be modified to run other simulations.

+By default, the topology is written to as a monolithic file, which can be large.
+To split this into separate files with the `#include "molecule.itp"` convention, use `monolithic=False`.
+This produces a functionally equivalent topology file which splits non-bonded interactions into a file `mysim_nonbonded.itp` and each molecule's parameters in a separate file named according to the `Molecule.name` attribute.

 ## LAMMPS

 An [`Interchange`] object can be written to LAMMPS data and run input files with [`Interchange.to_lammps()`]